There’s a dirty secret about AI-assisted coding: it’s often too helpful.

 }

-Each method made sense when it was added.
-Together, they’re a mess.
-What you probably wanted was a composable design:
+Each method made sense when added.
+Together, they’re chaos.
+What you probably wanted:

 interface IUserRepository